sslcommerz/SSLCommerz-WHMCS/README.md

 ## Frequently Asked Questions

+### How do I contact for technical issues
+> Please email at integration@sslcommerz.com.
+Describe your issue in detail and __attach relevant error logs__.

 ### I want my customer will bear the gateway charges.
 How can I do that?
 > Yes, We have solution for this, you can configure this from your merchant panel or mail to `operation@sslcommerz.com` .